qbead/qbeadWebsite/content/book/rotation.md

 ---

 ::: intro-box
-Here we introduce the concepts necessary to describe the motion of rotating bodies, whether spinning around their own center, or moving in circles around a third point.
-We will use angles to measure the orientation of a body, and use angular velocity, i.e. the rate of change of that angle, as a way to describe the rotating motion.
+Here we introduce the concepts necessary to describe the motion of rotating bodies, whether spinning around their own center or moving in circles around a third point.
+We will use angles to measure the orientation of a body, and use angular velocity, i.e. the rate of change of that angle, as a way to describe the rotatational motion.
 :::

 Imagine you are getting on a merry-go-round.